jacobkatsiaficas/Schroeder/README.md

 # Schroeder
-Extended implementation of a Schroeder Reverb module in the RackAFX format, developed by Will Pirkle.
+Extended implementation of a Schroeder Reverb module in the RackAFX format, which was developed by Will Pirkle.

 # Lower Level Description
 Uses the basic All-Pass Filter + parallel Comb Filter topology from Schroeder's research with some tweaks -- most notably input diffusion,